saiftynet/ASCIILOSCOPE/README.md

 * \-    = Reduce, reduce multiplier by 10%, zooming out

 ### Adding traces

-Traces were previously (from v 0.06) stored in a hash called, unsurpisingly, `%traces`.
-From v 0.09, they can be created within the script, or preferably loaded from a external `.trc` (extension is suggested, not required).
-Files are structured like the conetents of a hash.
+Traces can be loaded from an external file by `my $trace= new Trace(traceFile=>"arduino.trc") `.
+Files are structured like the contents of a hash.

 ```
+# Example contents of a .trc file
 description   =>"Sine Trace",
 name          =>"sin",
 dataWindow    =>50,